The Best Kolkata Itinerary for 3 days – A mini travel guide

 Kumartuli – The Potter’s colony

 Our next stop is Kumartuli, the potter’s colony located 2 km away from Jorasanko.
-This is a 300-year old settlement of potters, the skilled artisans who bring life to mud and make the exquisite sculptures.
-They make the famous idols for Durga Puja that is sent across the pandals in Kolkata as well as other parts of West Bengal.
+This is a 300-year-old settlement of potters, the skilled artisans who bring life to mud and make exquisite sculptures.

 Many of these artists are called to UK and USA for making idols for religious festivals.
 While Durga Puja is the grandest of all, the artists are busy throughout the year making idols for various cultural and religious festivals.
-As a saying goes, “baro mashe tero paarbon”, meaning Bengalis celebrate 13 festivals in 12 months of the year.
-No wonder the potters have a busy life.

 Biswa Bangla Flyover

 From here you can take a cab and drive straight to New Town.
 While North Calcutta is the cultural precinct of Kolkata, it also comes with its own baggage of all the bad things people might have told you about the city.
-Old roads, narrow (often stinky) alleys, dilapidated buildings.
-New Town is a complete antithesis.
-The Biswa-Bangla Flyover leading to Eco Park, symbolizes the aspirational side of the city’s character.
-Kolkata has for long been romanticized for its past.
-People here like to lay back and reminisce their golden past without any ambition for future.
+Old roads, narrow (often stinky) alleys, and dilapidated buildings.

 Eco Park

-You can stop at any of the amusement parks in this area – the older ones like Science City or Nicco Park, the latter ones like the Aquatica or the newest one like Eco Park.
 Eco Park, a theme park spread over 480 acres is the biggest urban park in India.
 You can hire a bike or electric vehicle, or even get a ticket to an electric toy train to explore the huge park.
 With a nominal entry fee of only Rs.
 30 per person, this huge green oasis is segmented into a large number of thematic sections.

-There is a large artificial lake for boating and water sports, which is bordered by a beautiful lakefront promenade lined by coconut trees, a butterfly garden, a fruit orchard, a meadow of wild flowering plants and rose garden are some of the notables spots for natural beauty.
-The you have sculpture garden showcasing sculptures of 19th and 20th century legends, a mask garden with a large display of traditional masks, Biswa Bangla Haat which is a supermarket for authentic artwork from West Bengal’s cottage industries and Rabi Aranya, a forest dedicated to Rabindranath Tagore’s literary pieces.
+There is a large artificial lake for boating and water sports, which is bordered by a beautiful lakefront promenade lined by coconut trees, a butterfly garden, a fruit orchard, a meadow of wild flowering plants, and a rose garden are some of the notable spots for natural beauty.

-However the most famous highlight of Eco park is the Seven Wonders Park which has beautiful replicas of the Colosseum of Rome, The Great Wall of China, Christ Statue of Rio and other man-made wonders of the world.
+However, the most famous highlight of Eco park is the Seven Wonders Park which has beautiful replicas of the Colosseum of Rome, The Great Wall of China, Christ Statue of Rio, and other man-made wonders of the world.
 Entry to some sections is free while some like the seven wonders park require additional fees.

-Nightlife in park street
+Nightlife on park street

-If you have the energy you can go for clubbing in Park Street or simply take a food tour at night.
-I am not partisan at all when I say Kolkata is a foodie’s paradise.
+If you have the energy you can go clubbing in Park Street or simply take a food tour at night.
+I am not partisan at all when I say Kolkata is a foodie's paradise.

-Day 3 in Kolkata Itinerary
+Day 3 in Kolkata – A Spiritual Excursion

-This is your last full day in Kolkata.
-You can explore various other places inside the city or you can take a day trip to two of the most famous places near the city, the Dakshineshwar Temple and Belur Math.
-You can either go there in the morning and return in the afternoon, or spend the morning in Kolkata and visit Dakshineshwar in the late afternoon.
+You can either go there in the morning and return in the afternoon or spend the morning in Kolkata and visit Dakshineswar in the late afternoon.
 I’d suggest the latter because sunset at Ganges in Belur Math is a sight to behold.

 BBD Bag

-BBD Bag is the old business hub of Kolkata, which has most of the government offices – the Writer’s Building, the General Post Office, the Reserve Bank of India and all state headquarters of all the nationalized banks.
-Also known as the Dalhousie square this place is named after three freedom fighters – Binoy, Badal, Dinesh.
-You can spend the morning loitering around the streets of BBD Bag, admiring the colonial architecture and enjoying the street food.
+BBD Bag is the old business hub of Kolkata, which has most of the government offices – the Writer’s Building, the General Post Office, the Reserve Bank of India, and all state headquarters of all the nationalized banks.

 Want to bring the taste of India to your home?
 Check out this massive list of Best Street Food in India and their recipes at home.